-Manchester has plenty to offer those eating out on a budget — from £2 baos and bargain slices to £8 lunches from one of the city’s best fried chicken spots.
+Manchester has plenty to offer those eating out on a budget, from bargain New York-style pizza slices to £8 lunches at one of the city’s most famous fried chicken spots.

 Get stuck in…

-South African bar and kitchen Chakalaka promise ‘a true taste of the Cape’, and every Wednesday you can grab half price off your main dish.
-Along with that, every Tuesday you can grab a traditional Boerewors roll for £2.
+South African bar and kitchen Chakalaka promise ‘a true taste of the Cape’, and from Mon – Wed you can grab half price off your main dish.

-Each of Society’s fantastic street food traders offer a £10 lunch option from Mon-Thu and every Sunday between 12pm-3pm.
-Whether’s it’s a mouthwatering stack from Slap & Pickle burgers or hearty bibimbap from Yoki Social, you’ll be spoilt for choice.
+Each of Society’s fantastic street food traders offers a £10 lunch option from Mon – Thu and every Sunday between 12pm – 3pm, whether it’s pizza, burgers or Korean fried chicken, you’ll be spoilt for choice.

 The spectacular Peter Street Kitchen, set within the historic Free Trade Hall, boasts a unique blend of Japanese and Mexican cuisine.
-At £23 for two courses, the special set menu offers high-end dining at serious value, with the option to up that to three dishes for £28.
+At £30 for two courses, or £35 for three, the special lunch menu offers serious value for this sort of quality.

 Getting anything for a couple of quid feels like an achievement in itself, when that thing is one of Wolf at the Door’s Chippy Tea baos, it’s even better.
 Other baos, like the Fried Spam and Kimchi and Bhan Mi Tofu, can also be picked up for £2.50.

-From Mon-Fri, 12pm-4pm, Bundo’s Express Lunch lets guests pick two dishes from a collection of their biggest and best, including the Mung Chatpata, Okra Fries, Bundo Chaat and Tarka Dhal.
+From Mon-Fri, 12pm-4pm, Bundo’s Express Lunch lets guests combine two dishes from a collection of their biggest and best, including the Mung Chatpata, Okra Fries, Bundo Chaat and Tarka Dhal for just £10.90.

-Available at Crazy Pedro’s Bridge Street, the £6 lunch deal incudes 2 pizza slices and a soft drink.
+Available at Crazy Pedro’s Bridge Street, the £6 lunch deal includes 2 pizza slices and a soft drink.
 Grab a beer for an extra £1.
-Then, between 5pm-9pm, slices are on offer for £2.50, full pizzas for £12 and 2-for-£12 cocktails.
+Then, between 5pm – 9pm, slices are on offer for £2.50, full pizzas for £12 and 2-for-£12 cocktails.

 A kebab for lunch?
 An absolute no-brainer when it comes courtesy of the fine folks at Bab.
 Grab one of their refined takes on the late-night delicacy for £10.
 Upgrade to Greek fries for an extra £2.
 Available Sun – Fri, 12pm – 3pm.